alxelerator/alxeleratoR/README.md

 # alxeleratoR

-Public R package to **accelerate** data analysis, so you can focus on interpretation during data exploration instead of finding out how to code your question.
+Public R package to **accelerate** data analysis, so you can focus on interpretation during data exploration instead of finding out how to code your question to ask to `phyloseq` objects.

 This "package"/bundle evolved from my own need to automate and share common analyses and visualizations.
-Most functions require phyloseq or similar data structures.
+Most functions require `phyloseq` or similar data structures.
 Many functions are wrappers around, or drop-in replacements of, existing functions or packages.
 Some functions are original creations while others are "borrowed" and adapted to my personal needs (*I tried giving credits as appropriate as possible.
 If you think I’ve forgotten to credit you, please drop me a message*).

 The primary context of my work is microbiome, resistome, metagenomics, and eDNA research.
 But feel free to use them in different contexts.
-Make sure to read the disclaimer and double check functions are fit for its purpose.
+Make sure to read the disclaimer and double check if functions are fit for its purpose.
 Outcomes could be erroneous!.

 This package/repository is maintained by:
 * **Alex Bossers** (creator)